LcpMarvel/face_recognition_backend/README.md

 ```

 ## 2. face (Get)
-Get a set of face data from backend according a specific timestamp range.
+Get a face data from backend according to a specific face_id.

 ### Request
 http://0.0.0.0/face